Prisjakt/feed-specification/docs/feeds/local-offer/fields/quantity.md

 ---
-description: The number of items in stock for the store
+description: The number of items in stock for the shop
 ---

 import Tabs from '@theme/Tabs';